caojieming/caojieming.github.io/content/authors/admin/_index.md

 ## About Me

 <!-- Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
 Her research interests include distributed robotics, mobile computing and programmable matter.
 She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks. -->
-James Cao is a graduate of Worcester Polytechnic Institute (May 2024).
-WIP
+James Cao is a graduate of Worcester Polytechnic Institute (May 2024) with a BS in Computer Science.
+He has primarily worked with ETL, database management, and data analysis through academic projects and internships.
+His current interests include data analysis and AI using Python, as well as web development using JavaScript, CSS, and HTML.